alexs2112/TerminalHero/README.md

   - To be used in combat, but also during dialogue and main screens

 **Creatures**:
-- Get secondary stats and resistances correctly to account for base (str,dex,int) stats
+- Get secondary stats and resistances correctly to account for base (str,dex,int,wis) stats
-  - ie. getting a creature's fire resistance should include the benefit from having high int
+  - ie. getting a creature's fire resistance should include the benefit from having high wisdom
 - Since creature turns are determined based on their abilities, we might not need to give them specific AIs anymore
-- Add Wisdom as another primary stat that increases non-physical resistances
+- Professions should give the creature starting equipment

 **Saving**
 - This is going to be a bit of an issue